haysconun/blastospim-processing-pipeline-Jupyter/README.md

 ## Copy model you would like to finetune (assuming you have already downloaded our models above).

 TODO: insert example copy command
+TODO: or redownload model with new name

 ## Download jupyter notebooks for finetuning and evaluating

 TODO: These will actually be included in this same git repo. (both the finetuning and evaluating)
+TODO: Probably include MakeTrainSet function
+TODO: Put these codes in their own directory in git repo

 ##